xurzie/telegram-ssi-wallet/README.md

 - `POST /api/session` – Upserts a user by Telegram user id, returns a wallet DID (placeholder until js-sdk plugged in).
 - `GET /api/credentials` – List user credentials.
-- `POST /api/credentials/import` – Body `{ jwt }`.
-Stores the JWT and parsed header/payload for quick view.
+- `POST /api/credentials/import` – Body `{ credential }` (JWT string or JSON-LD object).
+Stores the credential and parsed header/payload for quick view.
 - `POST /api/auth` – Body `{ requestUri }`.
 With mocks: returns a dummy response.
 With js-sdk: generates real auth response and (optionally) POSTs to callback from the request.

 ---